arnaudin/personal-homepage-v2-material/_posts/2015-01-06-autodesk-flow-design.markdown

   </div>
 </div>

-Sufficient market interest was identified, and I served as design lead to prepare Falcon for commercial release as Flow Design.
-We found the serious users were on Windows, so the first step was to redesign the UI and tailor usability for a desktop experience.
+This experiment showed that the serious users were on Windows desktop, so I then served as design lead to prepare Falcon for commercial release as Flow Design.
+The first step was to redesign the UI and tailor usability for a desktop experience.

-In addition to designing for the platform, the redesign provided an opportunity to eliminate unused features, emphasize top features, and optimize the workflow based on what we had learned from early adopters.
+In addition to designing for the platform, the redesign provided an opportunity to eliminate unused features, emphasize popular features, and optimize the workflow based on what we had learned from early adopters.

 **Redesign Concepts**

+A design approach with desktop touch in mind:

 {: .mdl-color-text--grey-600}

 ![Flow Design Superbowl]({{ site.url }}/img/post-flowdesign-wire-2.png)
 {: .post-fullwidth-image}

+A more traditional Windows app with toolbars and dialogs:

 ![Flow Design Superbowl]({{ site.url }}/img/post-flowdesign-wire-1.png)
 {: .post-fullwidth-image}